Kasakela chimpanzee community: Gremlin

 Although males are perceived as the more aggressive sex in chimpanzees, studies at Gombe have revealed that aggression between females does occur.
 Such attacks were observed of Fifi and her adult daughter, Fanni, aggressively harassing fellow Kasekela female, Gremlin, on three different occasions; the first being in 1993 following the birth of her daughter Gaia, and then five years later following the birth of her twins.
 This was followed by another attack on Gremlin six years later following the birth of her next baby.
 Researchers could only speculate that the attacks on infants of other females had to do with food competition, as each female strives to secure resources for her own group of offspring and thus the expansion of another female's family unit could deplete resources.
 The attacks by Fifi and Fanni mirror those of previous perpetrators Passion and Pom in the 1970s, which proved that cannibalism, though deemed rare, does occur among both male and female chimpanzees.

-Clever females like Gremlin, who bore the brunt of infanticidal females, employed two counter strategies to avoid attacks on them and newborns.
+Clever females like Gremlin, who bore the brunt of infanticidal females, employed two counterstrategies to avoid attacks on them and newborns.
 One strategy is being in close proximity to adult males for protection, as Gremlin initially did by sticking close to Frodo (the father of her twins) in 1998.
 The second strategy used by Gremlin was taking a newborn baby from her daughter, Gaia, in 2006, presumably in fear of it being attacked.
 Although Gremlin's instincts were justified from her own experiences, the latter case ended with the infant dying just five months later.